Axiomatic characterisation of generalized $\psi$-estimators: Characterisation theorem for (usual) -estimators

 The above two continuity properties and the fact that $M_1(u)\neq M_1(v)$ imply that the map $t\mapsto\psi(x,t)$ is continuous on $(\Theta\setminus\{M_1(u)\})\cup (\Theta\setminus\{M_1(v)\}) =\Theta$, and hence $\psi$ possesses the property $[C]$. \end{proof}

-In the remark below, we point out that, in the proof of Theorem \ref{Thm_charac_cont_psi_est}, when we verify that part (ii) implies part (i), one can directly show that the function $\psi^*$ appearing in Step 1 (in the proof of Theorem \ref{Thm_charac_cont_psi_est}) has the property $[Z]$.
+Concerning the proof of Theorem \ref{Thm_charac_cont_psi_est}, we mention that it is not a simple application or modification of that of Theorem \ref{Thm_charac_psi_est}, most of it (Steps 2-7 when we verify that part (ii) implies part (i)) is devoted to find an appropriate version of the function $\psi^*$ appearing in Step 1 such that it has the properties $[Z]$ and $[C]$.
+In the forthcoming Remark \ref{Rem_Thm_31_kieg}, we also point out that, one can show in a somewhat simpler manner that the function $\psi^*$ in question has the property $[Z]$.
 However, we call the attention that, in general, we cannot prove that $\psi^*$ has the property $[C]$ not even when we know that it has the property $[Z]$.
 This explains the reason for introducing a modified version of $\psi^*$ in Step 6 in the proof of Theorem \ref{Thm_charac_cont_psi_est}.
+We emphasize that the proof given in Remark \ref{Rem_Thm_31_kieg} is not needed for the proof of Theorem \ref{Thm_charac_cont_psi_est}, it just deepens the understanding in the sense that it highlights that the property $[Z]$ can be proved for the function $\psi^*$ appearing in Step 1 (in the proof of Theorem \ref{Thm_charac_cont_psi_est}).